arvidn/libtorrent/docs/manual.rst

 ``num_unchoked`` is the current number of unchoked peers.
 ``allowed_upload_slots`` is the current allowed number of unchoked peers.

-``optimistic_unchoke_counter`` and ``unchoke_counter`` tells the number of seconds until the next optimistic unchoke change and the start of the next unchoke interval.
-These numbers may be reset prematurely if a peer that is unchoked disconnects or becomes notinterested.

 ``dht_nodes``, ``dht_cache_nodes`` and ``dht_torrents`` are only available when
 built with DHT support.
 They are all set to 0 if the DHT isn't running.
 When the DHT is running, ``dht_nodes`` is set to the number of nodes in the routing